Three times a week, we do our podcast, Verdict with Ted Cruz.

 That's what we have.

-And they're going to be adjustments made.
+And they're going to be adjusted today.

-But I think we'll get the vote on Thursday.
+But I think we'll get the vote.

-Now the gap has been closed for sure, but as of now, the Freedom Caucus members are not voting for this bill.
+Now, the gap has been closed for sure, but as of now, the Freedom Caucus members are not voting for this bill.

-Uh, there are two specific issues that they are demanding for their support, or else they don't think they can support it.
+There are two specific issues that they are demanding for their support, or else they don't think they can support it.

-Anyway, the they want the repeal of the Obamacare mandates and the essential health benefits, and the rest they think they can live with at this time anyway.
+Anyway, they want the repeal of the Obamacare mandates and the essential health benefits, and the rest they think they can live with at this time anyway.

 Anyway, Congressman Jim Jordan and Congressman Dave Bratt join us now, both Freedom Caucus members.

-Uh gentlemen, welcome back to the program.
+Gentlemen, welcome back to the program.

-Before I get to health care, your reaction, you know, here you know, we talk so much about building a wall and vetting refugees.
+Before I get to health care, your reaction, you know, here, you know, we talk so much about building a wall and vetting refugees.

-It it's the issue that's most important for the federal government.
+It's the issue that's most important for the federal government.

-It's the one that's constitutionally that you know perspoke with national security and making sure our nation is secured and the president's been strong on this, and it's why we have to secure the southern border.
+And the president's been strong on this, and it's why we have to secure the southern border.

-Um this is this is a big big part of that.
+This is a big part of that.

-Well, we've been following the you know, I've been giving out all the crime statistics in Germany and all throughout Europe that have gone up dramatically since they've had this influx of of migrants into the country, and there's not any vetting that's taking place there.
+You know, I've been giving out all the crime statistics in Germany and all throughout Europe that have gone up dramatically since they've had this influx of migrants into the country.

-And you'd have to be pretty dumb, I think, Congressman Brad, to believe we could do the same thing Europe has been doing and expect a a different result.
+And you'd have to be pretty dumb, I think, Congressman Brad, to believe we could do the same thing Europe has been doing and expect a different result.

-going through North Africa, and whatever that where these folks are coming in, the terrorists are trained, and it it really does go back to the fundamentals that the Liberals have always been talking about, right?
+And it really does go back to the fundamentals that the liberals have always been talking about, right?

 These are failed states in poverty.